endoflife-date/endoflife.date/products/confluence.md

 > [Confluence](https://www.atlassian.com/software/confluence) is a web-based corporate wiki
 > developed by Atlassian.

+{: .warning }
+> Atlassian will end support for Confluence Server [on February 15, 2024](https://www.atlassian.com/migration/assess/journey-to-cloud).
+> And starting from 8.6.x, new releases of Confluence are available only to Data Center customers.

 Confluence is available both as SaaS and on-premises offer, with three editions:

 - Confluence Cloud: Cloud edition, available through [Atlassian Cloud](https://www.atlassian.com/licensing/cloud).